-Priority Actions and Projects in 2025/2026 Measures and Indicators • Ongoing review and improvement of the Intranet Maintaining and refreshing content across Counter
+Priority Actions and Projects in 2025/2026 Measures and Indicators Ongoing review and improvement of the Intranet, Maintaining and refreshing content across Council's

-- Ongoing review and improvement of the Intranet, including introduction of a recognition module - Improve project delivery webpages - Support delivery of the Community Strategic Plan and all IP&R mandatory reporting strategies - Finalise corporate guidelines (written and brand) - Develop Council's communications strategy - Develop an internal guide to support Council's Community Engagement Strategy. - Maintaining and refreshing content across Council's channels to support operations and activities - Responding to internal service requests within expected timeframes and levels - Implementing media and social media policies and other communications guidelines - Implementing the Community Engagement Strategy.
+- including introduction of a recognition module - Improve project delivery webpages - Support delivery of the Community Strategic Plan and all IP&R mandatory reporting strategies - Finalise corporate guidelines (written and brand) - Develop Council's communications strategy - Develop an internal guide to support Council's Community Engagement Strategy. - channels to support operations and activities - Responding to internal service requests within expected timeframes and levels - · Implementing media and social media policies and other communications guidelines - Implementing the Community Engagement Strategy.